Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

+Don’t rinse out the conditioner immediately!
+Take your time to work your way through the rest of your shower routine.
 Shave.
 Soap up.
 Exfoliate.
-Basically, do anything except wash your hair for three to five minutes.
+Basically, do anything except wash your hair for 5-10 minutes while you let it sink into your strands for full effect.
 While you're keeping busy, the shower cap-steamy air combo will let your strands soak up the conditioner.

 This step seems pretty straightforward, but there are ways to fail at rinsing.
+Yep, it’s true.
 Your shampoo can only do its job (to clean) if there is nothing in the way, like residual conditioner.
-You're ready to move onto step #4 when you can run your fingers through your hair, from scalp to root, and not feel any remnants of product.
+You're ready to move onto the next step when you can run your fingers through your hair, from root to ends, and not feel any remnants of product.
 Your strands should be detangled, but should not feel filmy.
+Once that happens, it’s onto shampoo.

+It’s time for round two of conditioning!
 Starting at roughly ear height, massage conditioner down to your ends.
-Then apply the same rinse technique as in step #3.
+Then apply the same rinse technique that you used to rinse out your conditioner previously.